rcuevass/news_summarizer/README.md

    nothing will be displayed in the app as we have not pushed any code to it yet.

 8. In order to push your local code to heroku remote, type in `git push heroku test:master`.
-Master here is the remote (Heroku) master and test is your current local branch.
+Here master is the remote (Heroku) branch and test is your current local branch.
 Upon completion you should be able to see your app working.

+9. In case you want to create multiple versions of the app in Heroku, you can do so by doing the following:

+     - Create a new app in Heroku as you did before (step 6): `heroku create app-name-version`

+     - Create a new remote branch in Heroku: `git remote add app-version-name GIT_URL`.
+GIT_URL with the Git URL that you can find in the settings page of my-app-prod in heroku

+     - Deploy model: `git push app-version-name test:master`.
+This is just like step 8 above.

+     - _Extra_.
+This [stackoverflow thread](https://stackoverflow.com/questions/18264621/how-do-i-push-different-branches-to-different-heroku-apps) discusses this situation in depth.

 ## Generals